-Estimating the Incremental Borrowing Rate (Upon the Adoption of PFRS 16).
+Estimating the Incremental Borrowing Rate.
 The Group cannot readily determine the interest rate implicit in the leases.
 Therefore, it uses its relevant incremental borrowing rate to measure lease liabilities.
 The incremental borrowing rate is the rate of interest that the Group would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 The incremental borrowing rate, therefore, reflects what the Group would have to pay, which requires estimation when no observable rates are available and to make adjustments to reflect the terms and conditions of the lease.
 The Group estimates the incremental borrowing rate using observable inputs (such as market interest rates) when available and is required to consider certain contract and entity-specific estimates.

-The Group's lease liabilities amounted to P177,760 and P225,664 as at December 31, 2020 and 2019, respectively (Notes 26, 27, 30 and 31).
+The Group's lease liabilities amounted to P191,107 and P177,760 as at December 31, 2021 and 2020, respectively (Notes 26, 27, 30 and 31).